1140 Misconduct in Research and Creative Activity

 - Undertake diligent efforts to restore the reputations of persons accused of misconduct when allegations are not confirmed by investigation and protect the positions and reputations of those persons who in good faith made allegations, and

 - Impose appropriate sanctions on individuals when allegations of misconduct have been substantiated.

 REPORTING THE ALLEGATION

-An allegation of misconduct in research/create activity should be made to the appropriate department head or dean who shall report the allegation to the Provost/Senior Vice Chancellor.
-The Provost/Senior Vice Chancellor shall notify the person accused of misconduct, his or her dean or department head, and the President of Faculty Senate, in writing, than an inquiry will be conducted.
+An allegation of misconduct in research/create activity should be made to the appropriate department head or dean who shall report the allegation to the Senior Vice Chancellor/Provost.
+The Senior Vice Chancellor/Provost shall notify persons accused of misconduct, their dean or department head, and the President of Faculty Senate, in writing, that an inquiry will be conducted.
 The notification shall include a statement of the alleged misconduct reported.

 ASSESSMENT OF ALLEGATIONS

 Upon receiving an allegation of research misconduct, the Senior Vice Chancellor/Provost will assess the allegation to determine whether it is sufficiently credible and specific so that potential evidence of research misconduct may be identified and whether the allegation falls within the definition of research misconduct adopted by the university and the federal sponsor.
 An inquiry must be conducted if these criteria are met.